-In order to access the social security system every worker has to join a health insurance association ("Mutualité-Ziekenfonds"), which refunds a fixed percentage of medical care and costs.
-Workers are free to join any one they choose.
-The associations represent the different political and religious groups in Belgian society: they can be christian, liberal, socialist or independent.
-All funds charge approximately the same amount, as they act as intermediaries between the National Institute for Sickness and Invalidity ("INAMI-RIZIV") and its members.
+In order to access the social security system, every worker must join a health insurance fund (known as a "Mutualité" or "Ziekenfonds"), which refunds a fixed percentage of medical care costs.
+Workers are free to choose whichever association they wish.
+These associations represent the various ideological groups within Belgian society and can be Christian, Liberal, Socialist or independent.
+As intermediaries between the National Institute for Sickness and Invalidity ("INAMI-RIZIV") and their members, all funds charge approximately the same amount.

-Membership of a "mutualité" entitles you to a partial refund of medical, dental or psychological care costs, hospital care, surgical operations, maternity costs, and prescribed medicines.
+Membership of a "health insurance fund" entitles you to a partial refund of medical, dental or psychological care costs, hospital care, surgical operations, maternity costs, and prescribed medicines.
 The amount reimbursed is based on a precise scale for each service provided.
 Some mutual insurance associations have their own polyclinics where virtually all of the patient's costs are refunded.